droberts-ctrlo/common/Readme.md

 `fromJSON<T>(data:JSONData<T>):T` - This function converts a JSON string to an object, or returns the object if it is not a string.

+## Testing

+Jest testing has been removed due to an issue with JEST and ESM, although unit tests do exist